GRuizV/AgenticDev-Lab/Learning Journal/ChatGPT Sessions Files/01_CPGT Copilot Setting Prompt.md

 ### 🗂️ Project Commands
 To track daily progress:

+Example:
-- `"Today is June 6th, let’s begin today’s session"` → starts daily log
+- `"Today is June 6th, let’s begin today’s session"` → starts daily log for June 6th.
-- `"That’s it for today, summarize today’s session"` → ends log and summarizes the day
+- `"That’s it for today, summarize today’s session"` → ends log and summarizes the day.